 My Curious Reading: In and Out of Conservatism

 Now, changing directions.
-While looking through the archives of the Chicago Tribune to learn what else had been going on just prior to the Tylenol outbreak, I found an opinion piece by a writer I thought had a nice way of putting things.
+While looking through the archives of the Chicago Tribune to learn what else had been going on (the spur), just prior to the Tylenol outbreak, I found a piece by a writer I thought had a nice way of putting things.
 The byline was Dick West.
 I did a search on Amazon to see if he’d written any books, and in that way came across An English Journey, by Richard West (Chatto and Windus Ltd., 1981).

-The history of conservatism versus liberalism is the history of opposition politics, in which views shift as one side circles the other.
+The history of conservatism versus liberalism is the history of opposition politics, in which views shift from moderate to extreme, and alliances change, as one side circles the other.
 There was no incident that made me lean, for about thirty years, Republican.
-I had always been pro-environment, pro-choice, pro-equality.
-I’ve always disliked and distrusted top-heavy bureaucracies, institutionalization, and patronage.
+I had always been pro-environment, pro-choice, pro-equality under the law for all, with no making of classes, no adhering of labels.
+I’ve always disliked and distrusted top-heavy bureaucracies, institutionalization, and political patronage.

 They have given us into the hands of the new unhappy lords,